Simon Franglen: Recent work

 In early 2021, he will be composing the score to the mythological epic, Brahmastra, directed by Ayan Mukerji.
 In late 2022, he will premiere a new opera.

-In 2019 it was announced that he had been hired to write new songs and music for Avatar: The Way of Water and Avatar 3.
+In 2019 it was announced that he had been hired to write new songs and music for Avatar: The Way of Water and Avatar: Fire and Ash.

 Other work

 Franglen accompanied Barbra Streisand for her first live performance in 27 years at the Inauguration of President Bill Clinton in Washington DC.
-He also toured with her for the subsequent come-back tour.
+He also toured with her for the subsequent comeback tour.

-Family
+Recognition and awards

+At the 21st edition of the Ischia Global Film & Music Festival in Italy, Franglen won the Ischia Film & Music Award.

+On June 25, 2024, Franglen was invited into the Academy of Motion Picture Arts and Sciences for his work on Avatar: The Way of Water and The Magnificent Seven.

+Personal life

 The composer and producer Nick Franglen is his brother.
 The musician and writer Hans Keller was his great uncle.

+Franglen suffers from hereditary Otosclerosis and has worn hearing aids since the early 2010s.